 She was having none of it though as she was more interested in avoiding a large elephant herd that was approaching them.
 She eventually led the youngsters towards the river and so we left them there to enjoy the peace and quiet.
 Just around the corner and another leopard!
 Miss a, another leopard I have known since a cub, crossed the road in front of us.
 Jem was doing us proud and Anika was starting to understand the magic a little bit more!
-We spent sometime with him before we were spoilt with Amarula Hot Chocolates down at the river.
+We spent some time with him before we were treated to Amarula Hot Chocolates down by the river.

 Breakfast was delicious as expected and after we had a quick swim and a pack up, we said goodbye to the awesome Moya team and headed across to have a quick look at Dulini Leadwood before they had a large exclusive use group checking in.
 Leadwood is a 8 bed lodge and perfect for a family or group traveling together.

-The rooms are beautiful and set along the Sand River, each one with a great view and all nestled under large Ebony and Weeping Boer-bean trees.
-I even mentioned that if I stayed there, I may have all my meals on the rooms deck, as the views of the river from there are that unique and special.
+The rooms are beautiful and set along the Sand River.
+Each of the rooms have a great view and all nestled under large Ebony and Weeping Boer-bean trees.
+If you stay there, you may tempted to have your meals on the rooms deck, as the views of the river are that unique.

 Dulini River Lodge